newjersey/navigator.business.nj.gov/content/src/fundings/dep-clean-construction.md

   - utilities
 openDate: ""
 dueDate: ""
-descriptionMd: "New Jersey Clean Construction Program installs pollution control devices or replaces qualifying non-road construction equipment that reduces pollution.
-Businesses can apply to two grants: Off-Road Diesel Retrofit Grant and Off-Road Diesel Replacement Grant."
----
+descriptionMd: >-
   New Jersey Clean Construction Program installs pollution control devices or replaces qualifying non-road construction equipment that reduces pollution.
 Businesses can apply to two grants: Off-Road Diesel Retrofit Grant and Off-Road Diesel Replacement Grant.
+summaryDescriptionMd: >-
+  New Jersey Clean Construction Program installs pollution control devices or replaces qualifying non-road construction equipment that reduces pollution.
+Businesses can apply to two grants: Off-Road Diesel Retrofit Grant and Off-Road Diesel Replacement Grant.
 ---

-### Eligibility
+## Eligibility

 - Businesses or non-profits must own the non-road construction equipment
 - Equipment must be used a minimum of 50% of the time in New Jersey for a current or future construction project in New Jersey